Freight Weight Estimates

-Freight costs are largely dependent on the weight or density of the shipment.
-Depending on the carrier they may prefer billing according to weight, density or which ever is higher.
-It’s very important that the weight and dimensions you list in the FreightCenter quote form are correct or you can get hit with costly billing adjustments.
+Freight costs are mainly dependent on the weight or density of the shipment.
+Depending on the carrier, they may prefer billing according to weight, density, or whichever is higher.
+It’s essential that the weight and dimensions you list in the FreightCenter quote form are correct, or you can get hit with costly billing adjustments.

 Get a Weight Certificate

 The best way to ensure that you have the most accurate weight is to take your shipment to a facility with a freight scale where you can obtain a weight certificate.
 It’s always a great idea to get and keep a record of your weight certificate for every shipment in case any discrepancies come up.
 If you don’t have access to a freight scale, but your shipment can be broken down into smaller pieces, weigh each piece using a bathroom scale and add it all together with the weight of your packaging material.
 Do not guess at the weight or use a figure lower than what is shown on the scale.

 If you’re shipping a new, packaged item, there are most likely manufacturer specifications with it.
 These will list the most accurate weights and dimensions.
 Make sure to include any additional packaging materials in the total weight.
 If you can’t find the specs for your specific item, try looking for a similar item and estimate a little higher as a buffer for discrepancies.
 If you can’t find specs for a similar item, contact a freight expert with experience booking the kind of freight you’re shipping.
 FreightCenter has a large staff of freight experts who can be reached at 800.716.7608.

 Estimating Weight Through Density